nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `help`<br>

 > Help is shown if you enter an incorrect command e.g. `asdf` <br>
-> Alternatively, type /help to obtain a list of commands that you can use.
+> Alternatively, type `help` to obtain a list of commands that you can use.

 ### 2.2.
-Shifting tabs: `switch`
+Switching tabs: `switch`
-Switch the current tab to the next tab.
+Switch the current tab to the next tab. <br>
 Format: `switch`

-> There will be 3 tabs, which can be toggled using this command.
+> There will be 4 tabs, which can be toggled using this command.
 > The order in which the tabs will be switched is as follows: 'Priority' -> 'Overview' -> 'Today' -> 'Priority'.

 ### 2.3.
 Adding a Task : `add`